AlexDaPiggie/MNIST_Classification/README.md

     * Number 9: Ankle boot

 # Train - Test set
-The dataset was splitted into:
+The dataset was split into:
 - Train: 60,000 images
 - Test: 10,000 images